Lanzhou Metro: Line 1

 Line 1 started construction on July 9, 2012, the first phase measures 25.9 km with 20 stations.
 The line is completely underground.
 Line 1 opened on 23 June 2019.

-Lines under construction

 Line 2

 Line 2 was planned to start construction at the end of 2015.
 Built in phases, the first phase is 9.06 km with 9 stations.
-It will run from Yanbei Road to Dongfanghong Square, all within Chengguan District.
-The line have 2 transfer stations to Line 1, at Wulipu station and Dongfanghong Square station.
+It runs from Yanbai Bridge to Dongfanghong Square, all within Chengguan District.
+The line has 2 transfer stations to Line 1, at Wulipu station and Dongfanghong Square station.
 In December 2017, tunnel boring for the second line commenced.
-The tunnel will be at depths between 6.3 m and 16.8 m.
-The line will open in 2022.
+The tunnel is at depths between 6.3 m and 16.8 m.
+The line opened on 29 June 2023.

 Under planning

 In long-term planning, there will be 5 lines totaling 228 km.
 Due to the urban geography of Lanzhou following a river valley, most of the lines will run east-west parallel to the Yellow River.
 There will be lines connecting the main urban center with Lanzhou Zhongchuan Airport, Yuzhong county and Gaolan county.